 An important part of resupply for campers is hearing from camp and from home.
 We're happy to deliver letters of support from family, friends, and loved ones.
-However, due to the added weight from new food and supplies, we ask that you refrain from sending packages or other items that would need to be carried by your camper while on trail.
-Campers will receive packages when they return to camp after their triumphant return.
+However, due to the added weight from new food, we will not bring packages to resupply Campers will receive packages when they return to camp after their triumphant return.

-If you or someone you know wants to have a letter delivered to your child, please ensure it arrives at Miniwanca on or before Friday, July 19.
+If you or someone you know wants to have a letter delivered to your child, please ensure it arrives at Miniwanca on or before Friday, July 18.
 Letters received by that time will be delivered with the resupply.